arup-group/elara/README.md

 ## Debug

 Logging level can be set in the config or via the cli, or otherwise defaults to False (INFO).
-We currently support the following levels: DEBUG, INFO, WARN/WARNING.
+We currently support the following levels: DEBUG, INFO, WARNING.

 Note that the configured or default logging level can be overwritten to debug using an env variable: